theta-skunkworks/theta-plugin-chirp-remote/README.md

   For Android: https://play.google.com/store/apps/details?id=io.chirp.messenger<br>
   For iOS: https://apps.apple.com/app/chirp-messenger/id1438119896<br>

-2. Play music files in mp3 or wav format that can be downloaded from the “audiofiles” folder in this repository on various audio players.
+2. Play music files in mp3 or wav format that can be downloaded from the ["audiofiles"](./audiofiles/) folder in this repository on various audio players.

 Chirp supports protocols with multiple frequencies.
 Among them, this THETA plug-in can use the following three types of protocols.